-This course is aimed at students who wish to focus primarily on achieving a research-based postgraduate masters level degree qualification.
-With close support and guidance from subject-specialist academics, students typically conduct in-depth research into a social science aspect of geography.
+These courses are aimed at students who wish to focus primarily on achieving a research-based postgraduate masters-level degree qualification.
+With close support and guidance from subject-specialist academics, students typically conduct in-depth research focussed on either a social science, scientific or technological aspect of geography.
 It may be possible to upgrade an MRes to a PhD at the discretion of the school.

 Our culture of interdisciplinary study and knowledge transfer enables us to generate high-impact research that influences government public policy, private enterprise and third sector organisations.